 That distinction is essential for interpreting Morgan Stanley's latest warning on semiconductor stocks.
 Mike Wilson's argument is not that AI demand has disappeared.
 His warning is that semiconductor equities have become a crowded momentum trade at a point when earnings revision breadth is pressing against historical extremes.
 MarketWatch's summary of the report noted that Wilson compared semiconductor stocks with silver stocks earlier this year, arguing that the semis' momentum pattern may be approaching a similar climax after a powerful run.
 It also cited the SOX Index's sharp two-week swing, with a 7.3% weekly gain followed by a 7.9% decline.

-The Morgan Stanley revision-breadth warning is more important than the silver analogy.
+The revision-breadth chart carries the more important signal.
 It says semiconductor earnings revisions are approaching levels that have historically been difficult to sustain.
 Stocks are priced on the next revision, not the absolute size of the end market.
 When a sector already reflects broad upward revisions, the bar for further upside rises even if the underlying industry remains healthy.

 The silver comparison is useful as a market-structure warning, not as a fundamental forecast.
 Commodity-like momentum trades often look strongest near the point when incremental buyers are most crowded.
 Semiconductors have behaved like the most liquid expression of AI CapEx.
 That makes them vulnerable to leadership fatigue if investors begin to rotate from obvious CapEx beneficiaries into areas where earnings are improving from a lower base.